gbif/model-material/data-mapping.md

 The Unified Model ('UM' hereafter) is highly normalized and it may seem overwhelming at first.
 That is understandable.
 Remember that the UM is meant to be a comprehensive representation that accommodates all use cases.
 It may not seem the simplest way to represent the data you'll be mapping, but that is because it has to cover other prespectives as well.
 As such, please also keep in mind that this exercise is to test the capacity of the UM to faithfully represent the data in collection management systems in aggregate, not to determine a least common denominator publishing model, such as is the case with Darwin Core archives.

-Your task is to populate a postgresql database using the structure we have provided in the creation script [schema.sql](./schema.sql), using data from your database as a source.
+Your task is to populate a postgresql database using the UM structure we have provided in the creation script [schema.sql](./schema.sql), using data from your database as a source.
 This will require "mapping" between your structure and that of the UM.

 ## General considerations

 In this document we will use figures to illustrate the structure of the UM.
-These figures take the form of Entity-Relationship (ER).
+These figures take the form of Entity-Relationship (ER) diagrams.
 The figures do not necessarily show the full set of fields for the tables they represent, nor do they show data types and other constraints.
 At times we will show snippets of the schema (such as table definitions) for reference.
 The definitive version of the tables to populate is in the database creation script ([schema.sql](./schema.sql)).

-You will not be expected to parse the data in your database to make it fit into the UM, but you will be asked in some cases to provide explicit data in the UM model that are only implicit in your data.
+You will not be expected to parse the data in your database to make it fit into the UM, but you will be asked in some cases to provide explicit data in the UM that are only implicit in your data.
 For example, you may have database records based on material in your collection, but no field that identifies the event during which that material was collected.
-In the UM those are non-overlapping and required concepts, and each MUST be identified separately.
+In the UM those would be non-overlapping and required concepts, and each MUST be identified separately.

 The use of record identifiers for concepts in the UM is ubiquitous, and required whenever you have data that correspond to a given concept.
 For this exercise, when creating tables in the UM, use resolvable global unique identifiers for the 'ID' fields if you have them.
 If you don't, use non-resolvable global unique identifiers if you have them.
 If you don't, generate UUIDS as identifiers in place of the identifiers that are unique only within the scope of your database.
 In cases where your database does not have identifiers for records that can be inferred for the UM, generate UUIDs for these identifiers.
 For every identifier you have to create in the place of a local one in your database, you CAN also create an `Identifier` record that translates between your local identifier and the one you created for sharing via the UM.
 If you do this, set the `identifierType` to 'local'.
 Here is the statement from [schema.sql](./schema.sql) that creates the structure of the `Identifier` table.